briandrum/codes.forchagrin.com/_chapters/chapter-331-operation-generally.md

     misdemeanor.

-    2. _(2)_ In addition to the financial sanctions authorized or required under [Section 501.99][CF Section 501.99] and to any costs otherwise authorized or required under any provision of law, the court imposing the sentence upon an offender who is convicted of or pleads guilty to a violation of subsection (a) hereof shall order the offender to reimburse one or more rescuers for
+    2. _(2)_ In addition to the financial sanctions authorized or required under [Section 501.99][CFCO 501.99] and to any costs otherwise authorized or required under any provision of law, the court imposing the sentence upon an offender who is convicted of or pleads guilty to a violation of subsection (a) hereof shall order the offender to reimburse one or more rescuers for